 In the cover story, the monthly community guide talked about the role of the RCK in supporting the diverse multi-cultural community that you find in Richmond.
 We felt that food and cooking is one element that brings people from various culture together.
 Being a SAHM, I personally had formed lasting friendships through the RCK.
 I encourage those of you who lives in Richmond to come join us to learn about food and of each others culture.

 There are a total of six community kitchens in Richmond.
 So there is at least one near where you stay if you live in Richmond.
-If you want more details, check out this link.

 On that day of the interview, we did a series of recipes for breakfast and brunch.
 While the interview was done at the Gilmore Church, this series is documented with the South Arm Community Kitchen.
 We do sometimes rotate the same recipes with several kitchens.

 As requested by some members of the cooking club to do a session on breakfast and brunch item, Minoo came up with four very nutritious recipes to share.
 Minoo also shared some important breakfast basics with the members.
 We all know that breakfast is the most important meal of the day.
 A healthy morning meal will fuel the kids up in time for school or a day of play at the child care.
 We simply need to refuel our body in the morning after going without food for 8 to 12 hours during sleep.
 That’s why the morning meal is called break fast.
 Skipping breakfast can made kids feel tired, restless and irritable, moody and lack of energy.

 Breakfast also can help keep kids’ weight in check.
 It kick-starts the body’s metabolism, the process which converts fuel in food to energy which starts the burning of calories.
 People who skips breakfast is likely to get famished before lunchtime and snack on high-calorie foods or overeat at lunch which cause overweight issue.